Prayer Requests & Sponsorships

 Zhitro is a Tibetan Buddhist practice done for those who have passed away.
 It is traditionally done the forty-nine days after someone’s passings.
 The practice is a powerful method of supporting deceased loved ones in their journey.
 In the practice, blessings are sent to the deceased as purification and assistance in the process of passing on and the merit generated can aid in a fortunate rebirth.
 The blessings and purification integral to the Zhitro practice can be of immeasurable benefit to the deceased.

 The Practice of Zhitro is done daily at Tara Mandala Retreat Center.
-We offer the opportunity to sponsor Zhitro Practice in honor of a loved one who has passed away.
+We offer the opportunity to sponsor Zhitro Practice in honor of a loved one who has passed away for 49 days from the date of their passing.

 Tsog is a ritual feast that is performed as part of a meditation practice or puja.
 Tsog is an important Tibetan Buddhist (Vajrayana) practice of offering and purification that is traditionally practiced on the 10th and 25th days of the Tibetan month.
 The Sanskrit word for tsog practice is ganachakra, which in Tibetan is tsog kyi khorlo.
 The word tsog means ‘an accumulation’ or ‘a gathering’, ‘an assembly or group’, and the word khorlo literally means ‘wheel.’
 So the literal translation is something like ‘wheel of accumulation.’